Things to do When it's Cold Outside

 just take a few hours.

 I supported the sides on a couple of pieces

-for a flow of air to the candle.
-Light the candle,
+a flow of air to the candle.
+Light the

-carefully place the ice on top and you've a
+candle, carefully place the ice on top and

-beautiful icy light.
-The heat of the candle
+you've a beautiful icy light.
+The heat of

-melts a hole through the ice above it after
+the candle melts a hole through the ice

-a while, but this doesn't seem to matter,
+above it after a while, but this doesn't

-You could try mixing some food dye in with the
+You could also try mixing some food dye in

 Throw hot water